oruscam/lspiv-guidelines/Guidelines_EN.md

 </p>
 <p align="center">Figure A.4.14: Recording with a light source directly facing the camera lens. <em>Source:</em> Own elaboration</p>

-4.  <u>Night recordings:</u> Lighting conditions during night recordings often present significant challenges for LSPIV implementation.
+4.  *Night recordings:* Lighting conditions during night recordings often present significant challenges for LSPIV implementation.
 Even when artificial lights are used, they generally fail to illuminate the entire water surface uniformly, creating dark areas and heterogeneities that complicate tracer visualization.
 The use of infrared cameras is also not an effective solution, as water absorbs most infrared radiation, appearing as a black surface in the images, which makes tracking surface tracers impossible ([Figure A.4.15](#figA415)).
 For these reasons, night recordings should be avoided unless an adequate lighting and/or recording system is available to ensure optimal image capture conditions.

 <a id="figA415"></a>
 <p align="center">